BriceCroix/mustex/README.md

 }
 ```

+## Common pitfalls

+- Locking twice the same `Mustex` on the same thread in the same scope.
+  - In mutable mode (`lock_mut()`) : will cause a deadlock.
+  - In read-only mode (`lock()`) : is undefined behavior.

 ## More realistic example

-The following example demonstrates how it is possible to have 2 consumers for 1 producer sharing accesses to a single value.
-In a real-case scenario the consumers could be a logger-thread and a thread to notify clients on the network for instance.
+The following example demonstrates how it is possible to have 2 consumers for 1 producer sharing
+accesses to a single value.
+In a real-case scenario the consumers could be a logger-thread and a
+thread to notify clients on the network for instance.

-The two consumers will be able to read the value at the same time providing the producer is not currently writing to it.
+The two consumers will be able to read the value at the same time providing the producer is not
+currently writing to it.

-Notice the use of `shared_ptr` to share the ownership of the `Mustex`, mimicking the common `Arc<Mutex<T>>` pattern in rust.
+Notice the use of `shared_ptr` to share the ownership of the `Mustex`, mimicking the common
+`Arc<Mutex<T>>` pattern in rust.

 ```cpp
 #include <atomic>